Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Citizens who cannot provide the documentation above should contact the Office of Graduate Admissions to find out what other documentation may suffice.

 Evaluating Applications.
 Application files will not be evaluated until all of the above requirements have been met.
-Applicants will be notified of admission decisions via Raiderlink.
-If admitted, students can print an official acceptance letter from Raiderlink.
-Some departments that operate with a limited number of spaces for students will make final decisions for the fall semester in early spring.
+Applicants will be notified of admission decisions via email.

-If an offer of admission is received, the applicant will be required to submit an official copy of each post-secondary academic transcript to the Office of Graduate Admissions.
-The official transcript will be compared to the document the applicant uploaded.
+Official Documents.
+If an offer of admission is received, the applicant will then be required to submit official copies of all academic transcripts, English proficiency scores, and GRE/GMAT scores (if required by the program) to the Office of Graduate Admissions.
 Any alterations or omission of information on the transcript submitted to Texas Tech University could be grounds for cancellation of the application and/or the withdrawal of the offer of admission.
-If the program requires the GRE or GMAT scores, the applicant will also be required to submit official GRE/GMAT results upon admission.

 International Graduate Admissions